 Foster relationships and partnerships.
 Marketing is about developing relationships.
 LinkedIn, your local American Physical Therapy Association chapter, physical therapy programs, and other community-based organizations and boards can provide endless opportunities to develop relationships with potential employees and those who may recommend your practice as a place to work.
 These kinds of relational activities can be time intensive but worthwhile: Unless the effort is made, the practice of recruiting will be limited to more passive methodologies.

 Market your practice when posting job opportunities.
 When you are advertising an open position, remember that you’re also marketing your practice.
 Carefully consider the wording of the job description and what information you include about your practice.
 Steer clear of standard descriptions and boilerplate language.
 Just as a standard description of your physical therapy practice will likely not entice a patient to choose you, a standard description of a position you have available may not entice someone to apply.
 Focus on what makes your practice different or unique and make your job postings stand out.

 If you clearly define your workplace culture and reach out to the community using these tips, you are likely to get the right people in your practice to begin with, and to keep them satisfied once they’re there.
 It’s important to remember that these goals build on each other: retaining and recruiting talented staff can help to bring in new patients as well, and vice versa.
 A satisfied workforce leads to satisfied patients.
 It’s a win-win!

-Michelle Collie, PT, DPT, is the chair of the PPS PR and Marketing Committee and chief operating officer of Performance Physical Therapy in Rhode Island.
+Michelle Collie, PT, DPT, is the chair of the PPS PR and Marketing Committee and chief executive officer of Performance Physical Therapy in Rhode Island.
 She can be reached at email@example.com.